OscarVesterink/ordina_assessment/README.md

 # ordina_assesmment
 A small project for my application at Ordina

-All used packages can be found in './requirements.txt', however the used packages per exercise can be found down below along with possible additional notes.
+The exercises can be found in the folder './exercises/' All used packages can be found in './requirements.txt', however the used packages per exercise can be found down below along with possible additional notes.

 # # Exercise 1